elliepriestley/sedex-supply-chain-project/README.md

 - Assumption: when no optional query parameter provided, the suppliers endpoint will return direct suppliers
 - Assumption: when an optional query parameter is provided and is invalid, the suppliers endpoint will return direct suppliers
+- Assumption: when user requests details for specific supplier by ID, they have permission to view this information, i.e. the program currently does not have rules for visibility.